Vascular Closure Device Market Size and Share

 Vascular Closure Device Market Analysis by Mordor Intelligence

-The vascular closure devices market is valued at USD 1.77 billion in 2025 and is forecast to reach USD 2.47 billion by 2030, registering a 6.98% CAGR over the period.
+The vascular closure devices market size is valued at USD 1.77 billion in 2025 and is forecast to reach USD 2.47 billion by 2030, registering a 6.98% CAGR over the period.
 Heightened procedural complexity in transcatheter aortic valve replacement (TAVR), endovascular aneurysm repair (EVAR), neuro‐interventions, and complex peripheral cases positions vascular closure as an indispensable step in contemporary endovascular therapy.
 Purchaser preference is tilting away from manual compression because large‐bore access sites up to 25 Fr demand predictable hemostasis, and same-day discharge mandates rapid ambulation.
 Growing outpatient volumes, adoption of minimally invasive therapies for high-risk elderly patients, and expanding reimbursement for ambulatory care are reinforcing the business case for device-based closure.
 Innovation momentum is strongest in bio-absorbable materials and large-bore implant designs that shorten deployment time and remove operator variability.
 Concurrently, radial-specific compression bands address the procedural migration from femoral to radial routes, ensuring that the vascular closure devices market continues to evolve rather than stagnate.

 Key Report Takeaways